itsteatv/mini-projects/profile-card-component/README.md

 # Frontend Mentor - profile card component

-This is a solution to the [3-column preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/profile-card-component-cfArpWshJ/hub).
+This is a solution to the [profile card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/profile-card-component-cfArpWshJ/hub).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Overview